 “Uh… I’m not sure.
 A guest, I guess.”

 She pulled a heavy, green ledger from below the bench and slid it across the counter.
-It was open to a page with “Guest Registration” at the top, and a pen attached by a small chain.
+It had a pen attached by a small chain and was open to a page with “Guest Registration” at the top.

 “Just fill this out and we’ll get you settled.”

 It looked pretty standard.
-There was a column for your name, date of arrival, and signature.
-The first page of the spread was full, with maybe 20 or so names and handwriting samples on the recto side.
-I glanced at the last name in the book, Quinn Harland, and paused on the date Aprilfirst.
+There was column for names, dates of arrival, and signatures.
+The first page of the spread was full, with maybe twenty or so names and handwriting samples.
+I glanced at the last name in the book, Quinn Harland, and paused on the date — April 1.

 Joke’s on you, Harry.

-I set the tip of the pen down in the next empty row and scrawled, letting muscle memory do its thing.
-The pen carved through the “Harrison”, scratching out the telltale tick at the end of the N without pause, got as far as a “Mc”, and then it just stopped, like a car stalled on an incline.
-I stared down at those last two letters, the M and the C, certain that was where they were supposed to go, but then there was just… nothing.
-I could see myself in my mind’s eye, and the jumble of letters that went with my face up until that point… but then there was nothing.
+I set the tip of the pen down in the next empty row and began to scrawl, allowing muscle memory do its thing.
+The pen carved through “Harrison”, scratching out the telltale tick at the end of the “n” without pause, got as far as a “c”, before it just stopped, like a car stalled on an incline.
+I stared down at those last two letters, the “M” and the “c”, certain that was where they were supposed to go, but then there was just … nothing.
+I could see myself in my mind’s eye, and the jumble of letters that went with my face up until Mc … but then there was nothing.

 “That’s perfectly alright, sir.
 Completely normal.”

-She pulled the registry back across the counter and flipped it closed.
-She was grinning like a cartoon.
+She pulled the register back across the counter and flipped it closed, was grinning like a cartoon character.

 “As I said, nothing to worry about, it’s purely a formality.”
-She beamed again and whisked the book away, then thrust a map out across the counter.
-“For new arrivals, I always suggest a walk around town to acquaint yourself with the landscape.
-There is of course the bus; it runs every fifteen minutes or so, and it stops right out front if you like, but–” she leant forward, and used a lacquered nail to trace a straight line, cutting the crescent shape of the town in half.
+She beamed again and whisked the book away, then laid a map out across the counter.
+“You’ll be wanting somewhere to stay.”
+She leant forward, and used a lacquered nail to trace a straight line, cutting the crescent shape of the town in half.
 “It’s a beautiful morning, and it’s just a short walk up High Street to the Timberlane Hotel.
 It’s a beautiful building, hard to miss.”

-A spooky feeling: big grandiose hotel in a weird little hamlet… I was pretty sure I’d seen this movie before.
+A grandiose hotel in a weird little hamlet… I was pretty sure I’d read this book before.

 “I assure you, you’ll be very comfortable there.”
 She slid the map across the bench and, once again, I got the impression I was being dismissed.
 “Is there anything else I can help you with today?”

-I took the map, hoping, praying that a little of this fresh air might clear my head and do me some good.
+I took the map, hoping, praying that a little fresh air might clear my head.

 – III –